Why I Bought Corbion In Order To Continue Investing In The Technology Of TerraVia

 - The platform utilizes an environmentally favorable method (including a more sustainable carbon footprint, water-use footprint, energy-use footprint, land-use footprint, and etc.) in order to introduce better performing replacement products to existing markets.

-- The platform is capable of addressing a wide range of sectors and industries with multi-billion dollar markets.
+- The platform is capable of addressing a wide range of sectors and industries with multibillion-dollar markets.

 - The platform’s outputs can be used as replacements in existing markets, and the platform itself can be adopted by existing infrastructure that has been repurposed.